mchlstr/portswigger-web-security-academy/06. Information disclosure/03-lab-Source-code-disclosure-via-backup-files/03-lab.md

-# Source code disclosure via backup files
+# Lab: Source code disclosure via backup files
 ## Lab Description

 This lab leaks its source code via backup files in a hidden directory.
 To solve the lab, identify and submit the database password, which is hard-coded in the leaked source code.